flatironinstitute/finufft/docs/users.rst

 #. `FTK <https://github.com/flatironinstitute/ftk>`_: Factorization of the translation kernel for fast rigid image alignment, by Rangan, Spivak, Andén, and Barnett.

+#. `DISCUS <https://github.com/tproffen/DiffuseCode>`_: Fraunhofer diffraction from atomic clusters, nanomaterials and powders, by Reinhard Neder and others.

 Other wrappers to (cu)FINUFFT
 ------------------------------